khakhalin/notes/bibliographies/product_supply.md

 # Automation systems

-Main competitors: o9, Kinaxis, Rulex (used to be called Oxygen), some [[sap]] modules (?)
+Main competitors: [[o9]], Kinaxis, Rulex (used to be called Oxygen), various [[sap]] modules (that are slowly falling out of favor)

-> 🔥 ?
-I'm actually not sure if o9 tries to also compete with SAP, or whether they prefer to sit on top of it, and only compete with PS-specific modules of SAP.
-Also, it would be good to figure out how the market is structured by size.
-What solutions are primarily used by giant corporations, are there any good solutions for small business, and what's in-between.

 # Dictionary

-PS people really love abbreviations, so a short dictionary won't hurt:
+PS people really love abbreviations, so a short dictionary won't hurt.
+(See [[dictionary]] for a broader dictionary)

 * ERP - Enterprise Resource Planning (e.g. BlueYonder, [[sap]], Oracle SCM)
 * FTL - Full Truck Load
 * LTL - Less than Truck Load
+* S&OP - (sounds as SNOP) Sales and Operations Planning.
+Seems to be a generic term for any reasonable planning of operations that takes predicted sales into account :)
 * SCM - Supply Chain Management
 * TMS - Transportation Management System
+* TPM - Trade and Promotion Management software.
+Whatever system that is used to track promotions (may be SAP, but more often is not)
 * WMS - Warehouse Management System

 # Refs